Bible Student movement: Free Bible Students

-The Free Bible Students separated very early from the Watch Tower Society in response to Russell's changes to some teachings.
+The Free Bible Students separated from the Watch Tower Society in 1909 in response to Russell's changes to some teachings.
+They decided that many beliefs advocated by Charles T. Russell were not consistent with their own examination of scripture.
+Over several years, their beliefs diverged significantly from Russell's teachings.

 New Covenant Believers

 In 1909, Matthew L. McPhail, a traveling elder ("pilgrim") and member of the Chicago Bible Students, disassociated from Russell's movement when controversy arose over Russell's expanded view of the application and timing of the "New Covenant" mentioned by Jeremiah.
 McPhail led the New Covenant Bible Students in the United States, founding the New Covenant Believers in that year.
 The community, which members informally refer to as Free Bible Students, published The Kingdom Scribe magazine until 1975.
 The group is now known as the Berean Bible Students Church in Lombard.

 Christian Discipling Ministries International

 In 1928 the Italian Bible Students Association in Hartford, Connecticut withdrew its support from the Watch Tower Society and changed its name to the Millennial Bible Students Church or Christian Millennial Fellowship and later to Christian Discipling Ministries International.
 They came to reject many of Russell's writings as erroneous.
 Now located in New Jersey, the group is known as the Free Bible Students; it has published The New Creation magazine since 1940.